 - Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

-You can also get a place if:
+2 year olds can also get free childcare if:

 - they get Disability Living Allowance; or

-You will need to provide evidence of all the above
+You will need to provide evidence of all the above.

 If you get Working Tax Credit you must tell the Tax Credit helpline as soon as you start getting the 15 hours free childcare as this may affect the amount that you get (you will always be better off by claiming the 15 hours free childcare).
-Phone them on 0345 300 3900 Monday–Friday 8am - 8pm or Saturday 8am - 4pm.
+Phone them on 0345 300 3900 Monday - Friday 8am - 8pm or Saturday 8am - 4pm.

 How to apply